sonu4312/mern-car-booking/README.md

    - Obtain the connnection string and add it to the `MONGODB_CONNECTION_STRING` variable in your `env.e2e` file.

 2. **Running tests**
-   - In VS code install the Playwright extension [Playwright extension]((https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright)
+   - In VS code install the [Playwright extension](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright)
    - Navigate to the `backend` directory.
    - Install dependencies: `npm install`
    - Start the frontend and backend as :